Haldia Multi-Modal Terminal

-The Haldia Multi-Modal Terminal is a barge terminal in Port City Haldia in East Midnapore district of West Bengal and a small barrier set for small ships.
+The Haldia Multi-Modal Terminal or Durgachak Port is a inland-port in Durgachak, a satellite township of Port City Haldia in East Midnapore district of West Bengal and a small barrier set for small ships.
 The terminal is built near the Haldia Port.
-The terminal will be built as a river port with 61 acres of land.
+The terminal built as a inland-river port with 61 acres of land.
 The terminal is built by Inland Waterways Authority of India by help of West Bengal and the Calcutta Port Trust.

+Cargo is handled through flyash berths and multi-purpose berths located within the terminal's jetty.
+It have a maximum depth of 3.2 m and able big barge.
+According to the Inland Waterways Authority of India, the draft of the port is around 2.5 m with tidal support, which accommodate 3,000 DWT (deadweight tonnage) vessels at the terminal's jetty.

 Background

 Due to the shortage of pontoon transport through the waterway, the government of India has decided to transport the commodity to the waterways as compared to the road and railways.
 For this, the government announced that the goods will be transported from Haldia to Allahabad by sea.
 For this, the government began to build uplines for small ships or barges in the Hooghly and Ganges rivers.
 It is said from the government that the terminals will be constructed in Haldia Sahebganj and Varanasi for shipping the goods through the waterway.
 To this end, construction of multi-modal terminals in Haldia began.